smsharma/symplectic-flows/README.md

 2. $x_1 = x_0 + \Delta t \, v_{1/2}$
 3. $v_1 = v_{1/2} - \frac{1}{2} \Delta t \, \nabla V(x_1)$

-This is implemented with `diffrax`.
+This is implemented as an ODE with Diffrax.

 ## Probability density and sampling